dlopezb93/DLB.PushNotifications/README.md

 using PushNotifications.Extensions;
 ```

-Finally in ServiceCollection class, we have avaible a extension method:
+Finally, in ServiceCollection class, we have available an extension method:

 ```csharp
 services.AddPushNotifications(p =>
 {